crazylin/sunny/src/gpio_raspberry/REAMME.md

 ## Paramters

-- /gpio_raspberry_node/laser bool Power on or off the laser
+- /gpio_raspberry_node/laser bool Power on or off the laser.